xapijs/xapi/src/README.md

 #### Returns

-This method returns a `Promise` resolving with an array of activity state identifiers if successful.
+This method returns a `Promise` resolving with an array of state identifiers if successful.

-### getActivityState
+### getState

-Gets an activity state document by the agent, activity identifier and the activity state identifier.
+Gets a state document by the agent, activity identifier and the state identifier.

 #### Example